-Subordinated loan
+Subordinated Ioan

-The estimated fair values of the Notes payable and Subordinated Loan closely approximate the Balance Sheet amount.
+The estimated fair value of the Subordinated Loan closely approximate the Balance Sheet amount.

 Derivative instruments

 An internal discounted cash flow valuation model is used because no reliable market prices are available for the interest rate swap.
 The cash flows are based on the expected cash flows calculated up to the Optional Early Redemption Date.
 The expected cash flows are discounted at the 1-months effective Euribor interest curve.